zape78/Forms-and-Tables/README.md

 This repository contains workshops and labs completed as part of the **FreeCodeCamp Responsive Web Design Certification**, with a focus on building structured forms, tabular data, and accessible user inputs.

 ## Purpose
-- Practice proper form structure and input types
+- Practice proper HTML form structure and input types
-- Reinforce label, fieldset, and legend usage
+- Use labels, fieldsets, and legends appropriately
-- Build accessible, user-friendly forms
+- Apply accessibility considerations to form elements
-- Create and structure tables for meaningful data display
+- Structure tabular data using semantic table elements

 ## Completed Work